SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 2.2.2 Configure Settings

-Configuring additional settings for the provider is not typically required, but when Cloud Foundry is using self-signed certificates you might need to disable certificate validation:
+Configuring additional settings for the provider is not typically required, but, when Cloud Foundry uses self-signed certificates, you might need to disable certificate validation, as shown in the following example:

 ```json
 {